 Camping Awnings and Sun Tarps For Desert Sun Protection

 That desert sun.
 It’s relentless.
-Even in winter, the sun in the desert can be oppressive, especially if you are camping and spending many hours exposed outdoors during the day.
+Even in winter, the can be oppressive, especially if you are desert camping and hiking and spending many hours exposed outdoors during the day.
 It’s worth investing in gear to give yourself some relief from the sun.

 There several different ways you can protect yourself from the sun.
 Some are pretty obvious, such as clothing and sunblock.
 Others might not occur to you until you are already on your trip – and wishing you had them.
 If you do bring them, you’ll be a hero to everyone in your group.